40. Chişinău, Moldova. Part 1

 We met in the park where the guided tour finished and it was just great to sit down for 40 mins or so and ease my tired legs and back.
 Andy sent a verification later that evening which means I have my first feedback on the app, which apparently will make it easier to get stays in the future.
 I am not sure if I would ever use it as an alternative to home exchange but it was interesting to hear from someone who uses it extensively.

-I took the trolleybus back to the apartment, everyone was packed tightly like sardines, even at eight in the evening.
+I took the trolleybus back to the apartment, where everyone was packed in tightly like sardines, even at eight in the evening.
+I figured that a lot of people had very long working days.
 I decided to go back to the same restaurant La Plaçinte for dinner as there were loads of Moldovan options still to try.

 Comments